Faran Tahir

-Tahir was born in Los Angeles to an artistic family.
-His parents were actor Naeem Tahir and radio host Yasmeen Tahir and his grandparents were writers Imtiaz Ali Taj and Hijab Imtiaz Ali.
-Tahir went on to graduate from theatre programs at the University of California, Berkeley and the Institute for Advanced Theater Training at Harvard University.

-Tahir made his television debut as a desk clerk on Midnight Caller in 1989.
-He made his film debut as Nathoo in Disney's 1994 live-action version of The Jungle Book.
-He has gone on to star in a variety of roles, such as Raza in Iron Man (2008), Captain Robau in Star Trek (2009), and President Patel in Elysium (2013).
-In 2016, he played the titular role of Othello in a production by the Shakespeare Theatre Company in Washington, D.C.
+Tahir made his film debut as Nathoo in Disney's 1994 film The Jungle Book.
+He went on to star in a variety of roles, such as Raza in Iron Man (2008), Captain Robau in Star Trek (2009), and President Patel in Elysium (2013).
+In 2016, he played the title role of Othello in a production by the Shakespeare Theatre Company in Washington, D.C.

-Early life
+Early life and education

-Faran Haroon Tahir was born on 16 February 1963 in Los Angeles to Naeem Tahir, a veteran actor and respected writer, and Yasmeen Tahir.
-Through his mother, "one of the most famous voices of Radio Pakistan", his grandparents are famous writers Imtiaz Ali Taj and Hijab Imtiaz Ali, also the first ever Muslim female pilot, while his younger brother Ali Tahir (b.
-1972) is an actor as well, better known for starring in the comedy-drama sitcom Teen Bata Teen.
-His other younger brother, Mehran Tahir (b.
-1965), is a TV producer, who has for instance worked for Hum TV.
+Faran Haroon Tahir was born in Los Angeles to Naeem Tahir, a veteran actor and respected writer, and Yasmeen Tahir.
+Through his mother, "one of the most famous voices of Radio Pakistan", his grandparents are famous writers Imtiaz Ali Taj and Hijab Imtiaz Ali, the first Muslim female pilot.
+His younger brother Ali Tahir is an actor as well, best known for starring in the comedy-drama sitcom Teen Bata Teen.
+His other younger brother, Mehran Tahir, is a TV producer, who has worked for Hum TV.
 Faran Tahir grew up in Pakistan and returned to the United States in 1980.

 Tahir studied business economics at the University of California, Berkeley before transitioning to the performing arts, graduating with a degree in theatre.
 He later graduated with a MFA from the American Repertory Theater's (A.R.T.)
 Institute for Advanced Theater Training at Harvard University.